mahdjourOussama/python-learning/chatbot-rag/readme.md

 - **chatbot.py**: This file contains the core logic for the chatbot.
 It includes functions for retrieving documents, asking questions, storing documents, and parsing PDF files.
 It integrates with Langchain and OpenAI's API to provide responses based on the uploaded documents.

-- **requirements.in**: This file lists the required Python packages for the project, including FastAPI, Langchain, and other dependencies necessary for running the chatbot.
+- **requirements.txt**: This file lists the required Python packages for the project, including FastAPI, Langchain, and other dependencies necessary for running the chatbot.

 - **README.md**: This file provides documentation for the project, including an overview, setup instructions, and usage guidelines.